-- The materials include a "Topic Self-Reflection" at the end of a topic within the Teacher's Edition.
+- The materials include a "Topic Self-Reflection" at the end of a topic within the Teacher Edition.
 The Topic Self-Reflection provides students with reflection statements regarding their learning at the beginning, middle, and end of the topic.
 The Teacher Edition materials include tools for students to track their growth through self-reflection at the end of each topic through a self-rating system based on the objective and TEKS of the course.
-For example, the materials ask the student to rate how comfortable they are at "distinguishing between additive and multiplicative relationships between quantities" by using a rating system as follows: "1 represents the skill is new to me, 2 represents I am building proficiency of the skill, and 3 represents I have demonstrated proficiency of the skill." - The materials include tools for students to track their progress and growth.
+For example, the materials ask the student to rate how comfortable they are at "recognizing situations in which percentage proportional relationships apply" by using a rating system as follows: "1 represents the skill is new to me, 2 represents I am building proficiency of the skill, and 3 represents I have demonstrated proficiency of the skill." - The materials include tools for students to track their progress and growth.
 The Demonstrate portion of lessons includes "Talk the Talks to monitor their progress toward demonstrating proficiency of the objectives."
-An example of this is, "In this activity, a table of common equivalent fractions, decimals, and percents is given.
-Students answer questions to compare the different representations." - The "Assessment Reflection" is a tool for students to track their progress and growth.
+An example of this is, "In this activity, students answer 'How do you know?' questions related to proportional relationships.
+Have students work with a partner or in a group to complete Question 1.
+Share responses as a class." - The "Assessment Reflection" is a tool for students to track their progress and growth.
 This material provides guidance for students to remember and reflect on what occurred and how they can plan for what "they will do differently for the next time that [they] prepare for and take an assessment."
 The Assessment Reflection takes students through questions like, "What went well?", "What did not go as planned?", "How will you build on the things that went well?", and "What are some things you can do between now and the next assessment to improve the things that did not go as planned?"